Backup & Restore

 See https://github.com/ethereum/wiki/wiki/Blockchain-import-export for more info

-And finally: DO NOT FORGET YOUR PASSWORD and BACKUP YOUR KEYSTORE
+And finally: REMEMBER YOUR PASSWORD and BACKUP YOUR KEYSTORE